Soulside Journey (1991)

 only by the light of candles.
 The song is indicative of the whole album, creating a freezing atmosphere of darkness and sorrow.

-"Over Fjell og Gjennom Torner" is the shortest song on the album, but it is just as memorable
+"Over Fjell og Gjennom Torner" is the shortest song on the album, but it is just

-sound even more sinister reciting the Norwegian lyrics.
+vocals sound even more sinister reciting the Norwegian lyrics.

-"Skald Av Satans Sol" is noticeably different from the first two songs, and yet the same.
+"Skald Av Satans Sol" is noticeably different from the first two songs, and yet the

-not have been done better.
+could not have been done better.
 There's even a brief solo at the end of the song, before everything fades to white noise.

 "Slottet I Det Fjerne" is next and features the most sorrowful melodies on the whole